Australian Seismometers In Schools:

 The Australian Seismometers in Schools project aims to:

-Raise community awareness of regional earthquakes;
+Raise community awareness of regional earthquakes

-Raise awareness of seismology and, more generally, geoscience as a field of study;
+Raise awareness of seismology and, more generally, geoscience as a field of study

-Promote science as a possible career choice;
+Promote science as a possible career choice

-Provide a tool to teachers to assist in teaching physics and earth science to high school students.
+Provide a tool to teachers to assist in teaching physics and earth science to high school students

 Impact and achievements

-Data collected from the seismometers in schools is used by a wide variety of people, including government agencies who monitor earthquakes and researchers who study the internal structure of the earth.
-Earthquake monitoring agencies that use AuSIS data:
+Data collected from the seismometers in schools is used by a wide variety of people, including government agencies that monitor earthquakes and researchers who study the internal structure of the Earth.

 Geoscience Australia, Seismological Research Centre and Geological Survey of South Australia.